xomvio/prefligit/README.md

 > [!WARNING]
 > This project is still in very early development, only a few of the original pre-commit features are implemented.
+> It is not recommended for normal use yet, but feel free to try it out and provide feedback.

 ## Features